CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Docker/README.md

 * Added support for new CI base
 * Edit all vars with __
-* Tested and validated on Docker DIND
+* Tested and validated on Docker

 ## Authors